-Preparing our DP for the future is embedded within our pastoral and academic curriculum.
-DP all meet with an external careers advisor earlier than peers and more often.
-Some of our DP have additional mentors who encourage attendance at Open Evenings, interview practice, mock interviews, filling in of forms, organisation of tickets to Open days.
-DP are well prepared for their futures with a broad range of opportunities available.
-Alongside their peers, there were no NEETs in 2022.
+Preparing all our students' for the future is embedded within our pastoral and academic curriculum.
+All students' meet with an external careers advisor with some having more regular support.
+Some of our students' have additional mentors who encourage attendance at Open Evenings, interview practice, mock interviews, filling in of forms, organisation of tickets to Open days.
+All our students' are well prepared for their futures with a broad range of opportunities available.
+Alongside their peers, there were no NEETs in 2022 and 1 NEET in 2023.